browserengineering/book/book/forms.md

 ```

 Now, instead of calling `connect` on this socket (which causes it to
-connect to some other server), we\'ll call `bind`, which opens a port
+connect to some other server), we'll call `bind`, which opens a port
 waits for other computers to connect to it:

 ``` {.python}